WilliamPasternak/WilliamPasternak/README.md

 <div align = 'center'>
 While attending Rutgers Business School for Information Systems, I worked in the hospitality industry.
 After graduation, I moved to NYC and continued in the field for a few years.
 During my career, I constantly used terrible software that malfunctioned all the time.
 I felt like I could do better, so I started learning to code in my free time so that I could make software that would improve the lives of my colleagues.

-I then started creating and sharing [free resources and tools](http://www.onbarmanagement.com/) for people in the hospitality industry.
+I then started creating, and sharing [free resources and tools](http://www.onbarmanagement.com/) for people in the hospitality industry.

 Once the pandemic hit, the service industry was devastated.
 I leaned into my engineering skillset and made websites for small businesses during the pandemic.
 I continued to freelance for a few years and have had some wonderful [clients.](https://www.williampasternak.com/)